 Counsellors can help men, women, teens or children, individually or as couples, families or other groups, in their concerns regarding anxiety, abuse recovery, burn out, crisis intervention, depression, end-of-life issues, family and parenting, grief and loss, life coaching, life transitions, marriage, separation and divorce, sexuality, spirituality, substance abuse and addiction.

 We also bring together experts to lead support groups.
 For example, in partnership with Karen McAndless-Davis, we have been running free When Love Hurts workshops since 2015 for women experiencing abuse in a close relationship.
 If you or someone you know is interested in finding out more, please email in confidence.

-Counsellors at The Care Centre also offer counselling on a sliding-scale basis to people who may otherwise experience obstacles to accessing these services.
-As part of the NightShift street outreach, our Care Bus was launched to take recovery to the road and to overcome some of those barriers by offering free basic nursing, counselling and prayer ministry.
+Counsellors at The Care Centre offer counselling on a sliding-scale basis to people who may otherwise experience obstacles to accessing these services.
+In addition, volunteer counsellors have been offering free sessions as part of NightShift’s street outreach from our ‘care-hope-love-help mobiles’, since 2010.

 Continuum of Care